Skip to main content

 The Libraries develops this collection through a combination of selection practices, including familiarity with the curriculum of the subject-area, individual title selection, and requests from the WVU community.
 Librarians hold the ultimate responsibility for developing and maintaining the Libraries’ collection based on their knowledge of the collection, expertise with collection tools and resources, and understanding of the information and resource needs of the Libraries’ community of users.
 Selection processes are cooperative and may involve consultation with faculty and departments.

-For more information on the collection development policy for this subject-area, please consult the Liaison Librarian assigned to this department.
+For more information on the collection development policy for this subject-area, please consult the collections strategist

 Collection Parameters